canonical/craft-artifacts/docs/release-notes/index.rst

   ``method()`` more descriptive and recommend a likely remedy.">

-  Backwards-incompatible changes in Starcraft 1.0
+  Backwards-incompatible changes in Craft Artifacts 1.0
   -----------------------------------------------

-  The following changes are incompatible with previous versions of Starcraft.
+  The following changes are incompatible with previous versions of Craft Artifacts.

   <"Removed" or "Disabled"> <feature y>